 Matchstick Model Building

 Then in 1977, fresh out of college with no woodworking tools of his own, Acton built a small model of a country church.
 He used Ohio Blue Tip matches purchased at the grocery store, a bottle of school glue, a utility knife, and a piece of sandpaper.
 Soon after that he challenged himself by building a matchstick model of a ship, the frigate USS Constitution.
-His wintertime hobby became a passion for Pat.
+His wintertime hobby became a passion.

 Matchsticking Techniques